benedekkupper/stm32-i2c-hid/README.md

 To successfully build the software, the HID usage pages must be generated into the `hid-rdf/include/hid/page/` path, using the [hid-usage-tables] project.

+## Customizing the HID application

+You can easily extend the HID functionality by modifying the report descriptor and adapting the app code.
+Either find the existing application and usages in the HID usage tables, or define your own vendor-specific usage page(s) - even by adding them to your [hid-usage-tables] fork.
+The [hid-rdf] library allows you to perform compile-time verification of the report descriptor, helping you avoid some mistakes.
+This verification isn't all-encompassing, and it relies on C++ exceptions.
+That's why there is a separate *Compile* build configuration with exceptions enabled, which is only meant to be compiled, but not flashed.

 ## Host configuration

 This project is tested with a Raspberry Pi 400, please refer to [this guide][raspberry-guide] on how to